MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-defined.md

 ## Password update

 The operator may update the password for any user on the network switches at any time.
-There isn't a requirement to change any information on the Azure Stack system, or to use the steps for [Update Secrets](azure-stack-rotate-secrets.md).
+There isn't a requirement to change any information on the Azure Stack system, or to use the steps for [Rotate secrets in Azure Stack](azure-stack-rotate-secrets.md).

 ## Syslog server